TagB: A scalable parking and valet management system

 Our AWS DevOps solution delivered the following results for our client:

-Improved scalability: With our automated infrastructure provisioning and management using AWS CloudFormation, our client was able to easily scale its infrastructure up or down based on demand.
+- Improved scalability: With our automated infrastructure provisioning and management using AWS CloudFormation, our client was able to easily scale its infrastructure up or down based on demand.

-Faster and more reliable releases: Our CI/CD pipeline using AWS CodePipeline and AWS CodeDeploy enabled our client to deploy changes faster and with a lower risk of downtime.
+- Faster and more reliable releases: Our CI/CD pipeline using AWS CodePipeline and AWS CodeDeploy enabled our client to deploy changes faster and with a lower risk of downtime.
 Mean time to recover (MTTR) increases by 10x with faster rollbacks.

-Proactive monitoring and issue resolution: Our monitoring and alerting using AWS CloudWatch enabled our client to proactively identify and address issues before they affected end-users.
+- Proactive monitoring and issue resolution: Our monitoring and alerting using AWS CloudWatch enabled our client to proactively identify and address issues before they affected end-users.

 AWS Services Used

-- Amazon RDS:Amazon RDS was employed to store application and user data, including user account information, parking lot information, license plate number recording, and so on.
+- Amazon RDS was employed to store application and user data, including user account information, parking lot information, license plate number recording, and so on.

 - For delivering new modules and updates, Amazon Elastic Container Service (ECS) manages the application’s microservices backend.
 Examples include various modules and functionalities such as advanced parking booking, payment and refund administration, parking lot creation, etc.

 - Lambda edge security headers add a security layer when content is displayed using CloudFront from an S3 bucket.
 For example, several users will book parking spots from various places using the app, posing a significant security concern.

-- S3 Bucket: Documents belonging to various users, such as administrators, customers, and clients, were stored in an S3 bucket.
+- Documents belonging to various users, such as administrators, customers, and clients, were stored in an S3 bucket.
 Clients of Tag B, for example, will have access to data on revenue tracking, parking spots, and booking slots.
 These individuals will register as customers on the site and will need to upload documents, which will be stored in S3.

 - CloudFront distribution, for example, pulls files from S3 and displays them in the frontend, as indicated in the diagram.
 Also, it chooses and restricts access to particular information for specific people.
 For example, admin users can not access the company’s financial information.

-- AWS SES & SNS: AWS SES is a service that sends emails to users.
+- AWS SES is a service that sends emails to users.
 An email will be sent to the user after a successful registration with the application, for example.
 Alternatively, bills will be delivered through email after consumers make a payment.

-- Monitoring: CloudWatch is used to keep track of infrastructure-related logs, metrics, and data, while CloudTrail is used to keep track of operational actions in AWS accounts.
+- CloudWatch is used to keep track of infrastructure-related logs, metrics, and data, while CloudTrail is used to keep track of operational actions in AWS accounts.